SandroMiguel/php-sceleto/README.md

 Now, you have a clean slate to begin developing your PHP library independently.
 You can add your own code, configuration, and documentation within the provided directory structure.

+### Step 5 - Bonus: Continue Your Project Setup

+If you wish to further enhance your project and follow best practices, consider continuing your project setup with [Some Awesome Project](https://github.com/SandroMiguel/some-awesome-project).
+Some Awesome Project provides a set of guidelines and additional configurations that can make your project development even more efficient.

 ## Composer commands

 You can use Composer commands to streamline various development tasks.
 Here are the available commands and how to run them: